sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 If you have any questions, just leave a comment and I might be able to incorporate your use-case in this post.

 .. until next time,

 Steffen

+## Change log

+### 2024-02-02

+- Adding Section about custom `base` images
+- Adding `SHA` digest image "pinning" -
+  Thanks to my colleague [Michaela Lang](https://at.linkedin.com/in/michaela-lang-900603b9) for pointing this out!
+- Clarification about reproducibility with regards to Ansible content, Python and system packages - Thanks to my colleague [Michaela Lang](https://at.linkedin.com/in/michaela-lang-900603b9) for pointing this out!